 You can incorporate stress relief techniques into your daily life to make stress and anxiety less of a factor.

-Yoga has been studied as a treatment for high blood pressure and anxiety.
+Yoga has as a treatment for high blood pressure and anxiety.
 Practicing yoga poses such as Child’s Pose and Mountain Pose might help you feel more balanced and calm.

 In stressful moments, you may also try a “body scan” exercise to feel more connected to your body and relaxed.
 To do this, envision the different muscle groups in your body, then relax them, one at a time, as you breathe in deeply.
 This exercise can make you feel more present and aware of things other than your anxiety.